 Will a Kubernetes-based cloud native orchestration model become standard for databases in the next few years?

 The trend is obvious: Everyone is moving to Kubernetes, and now databases are finally joining the party.
 Kubernetes was created and designed largely for stateless applications.
 When using stateful applications, it’s still a challenge to some extent, but the market has spoken and everyone is moving to Kubernetes.

 For a database that focuses on performance, it can be a challenge to retain that level of performance and low latency on Kubernetes because it adds latency – as does any kind of abstraction layer that you add to the system.
-It’s certainly not trivial; but we’ve worked on it quite a bit at ScyllaDB and we’ve shown that it is possible.
+It’s certainly not trivial; but we’ve worked on it quite a bit at ScyllaDB, the fastest NoSQL Database, and we’ve shown that it is possible.